Safe Planning in Dynamic Environments using Conformal Prediction: Conformal Prediction Regions for Trajectory Predictors

 By a surprisingly simple quantile argument, see \cite[Lemma 1]{tibshirani2019conformal}, one can obtain $C$ to be the $(1-\delta)$th quantile of the empirical distribution of the values $R^{(1)},\hdots,R^{(k)}$ and $\infty$.
-By assuming that $R^{(1)},\hdots,R^{(k)}$ are sorted in non-decreasing order, and by adding $R^{(k+1)}:=\infty$, we can equivalently obtain $C:=R^{(p)}$ where $p:=\lceil (k+1)(1-\delta)\rceil$, i.e., $C$ is the $p$th largest nonconformity score.
+By assuming that $R^{(1)},\hdots,R^{(k)}$ are sorted in non-decreasing order, and by adding $R^{(k+1)}:=\infty$, we can equivalently obtain $C:=R^{(p)}$ where $p:=\lceil (k+1)(1-\delta)\rceil$ with $\lceil \cdot\rceil$ being the ceiling function, i.e., $C$ is the $p$th smallest nonconformity score.
 In the next section, we discuss how to obtain conformal prediction regions for trajectory predictions.
-We closely follow \cite{stankeviciute2021conformal} where prediction regions for RNNs were derived using conformal prediction.
+We are inspired by \cite{stankeviciute2021conformal} where prediction regions for RNNs were derived, but present results that are more taylored for our problem setup.